Henry III of England: Richard Marshal's revolt

 Henry's chief minister, Hubert, fell from power in 1232.
-His old rival, Peter des Roches, returned to England from the crusades in August 1231 and allied himself with Hubert's growing number of political opponents.
+His old rival, Peter des Roches, had returned to England from the crusades in August 1231 and allied himself with the growing number of Hubert's political opponents.
 He put the case to Henry that the Justiciar had squandered royal money and lands, and was responsible for a series of riots against foreign clerics.
-Hubert took sanctuary in Merton Priory, but Henry had him arrested and imprisoned in the Tower of London.
-Des Roches took over the King's government, backed by the Poitevin baronial faction in England, who saw this as a chance to take back the lands which they had lost to Hubert's followers in the previous decades.
+As the political climate became increasingly hostile, Hubert decided to seek sanctuary in Merton Priory, but Henry had him arrested and imprisoned in the Tower of London.
+Des Roches took over the King's government, backed by the Poitevin baronial faction in England, who saw this as a chance to take back lands that had been seized and given to Hubert's followers over the previous decades.

-Des Roches used his new authority to begin stripping his opponents of their estates, circumventing the courts and legal process.
-Complaints from powerful barons such as William Marshal's son Richard Marshal, 3rd Earl of Pembroke, grew, and they argued that Henry was failing to protect their legal rights as described in the 1225 charters.
-A fresh civil war broke out between des Roches and Richard's followers.
-Des Roches sent armies into Richard's lands in Ireland and South Wales.
-In response, Richard allied himself with Prince Llywelyn, and his own supporters rose up in rebellion in England.
-Henry was unable to gain a clear military advantage and became concerned that Louis of France might seize the opportunity to invade Brittany – where the truce was about to expire – while he was distracted at home.
+Des Roches used his new authority to begin stripping his opponents of their estates while circumventing the courts and legal process.
+Complaints from powerful barons such as William Marshal's son Richard Marshal, 3rd Earl of Pembroke, grew, and they argued that Henry was failing to protect their legal rights as described in the charters of 1225.
+A civil war erupted between the followers of des Roches and Marshal.
+Des Roches began by sending his armies into Richard's lands in both Ireland and South Wales.
+In response, Marshal allied himself with Prince Llywelyn, and his supporters rose up in rebellion in England.
+Henry was unable to gain a clear military advantage and became concerned that Louis of France might seize the opportunity to invade Brittany – as their truce was about to expire – while he was distracted at home.

 Edmund of Abingdon, the Archbishop of Canterbury, intervened in 1234 and held several great councils, advising Henry to accept the dismissal of des Roches.
 Henry agreed to make peace, but, before the negotiations were completed, Richard died of wounds suffered in battle, leaving his younger brother Gilbert to inherit his lands.
 The final settlement was confirmed in May, and Henry was widely praised for his humility in submitting to the slightly embarrassing peace.
-Meanwhile, the truce with France in Brittany finally expired, and Henry's ally Duke Peter came under fresh military pressure.
-Henry could only send a small force of soldiers to assist, and Brittany fell to Louis in November.
-For the next 24 years, Henry ruled the kingdom personally, rather than through senior ministers.
+Meanwhile, the truce with France regarding Brittany expired, and Henry's ally Duke Peter quickly found himself subjected to French military pressure.
+Henry could only send a small force of soldiers to assist his vassal, and Brittany fell to Louis in November.
+And after the dismissal of des Roches, for the next 24 years, Henry ruled the kingdom personally, rather than through senior ministers.